Data-Driven Predictive Control Towards Multi-Agent Motion Planning With Non-Parametric Closed-Loop Behavior Learning: Abstract

 \section{Abstract}

 In many specific scenarios, accurate and effective system identification is a commonly encountered challenge in the model predictive control (MPC) formulation.
-As a consequence, the overall system performance could be significantly degraded in outcome when the traditional MPC algorithm is adopted under those circumstances when such accuracy is lacking.
-To cater to this rather major shortcoming, this paper investigates a non-parametric behavior learning method for multi-agent decision making, which underpins an alternate data-driven predictive control framework.
-Utilizing an innovative methodology with closed-loop input/output measurements of the unknown system, the behavior of the system is learned based on the collected dataset, and thus the constructed non-parametric predictive model can be used for the determination of optimal control actions.
-This non-parametric predictive control framework attains the noteworthy key advantage of alleviating the heavy computational burden commonly encountered in the optimization procedures otherwise involved.
-Such requisite optimization procedures are typical in existing methodologies requiring open-loop input/output measurement data collection and parametric system identification.
-Then with a conservative approximation of probabilistic chance constraints for the MPC problem, a resulting deterministic optimization problem is formulated and solved effectively.
-This intuitive data-driven approach is also shown to preserve good robustness properties (even in the inevitable existence of parametric uncertainties that naturally arise in the typical system identification process).
-Finally, a multi-drone system is used to demonstrate the practical appeal and highly effective outcome of this promising development.
+As a consequence, the overall system performance could be significantly weakened in outcome when the traditional MPC algorithm is adopted under those circumstances when such accuracy is lacking.
+This paper investigates a non-parametric closed-loop behavior learning method for multi-agent motion planning, which underpins a data-driven predictive control framework.
+Utilizing an innovative methodology with closed-loop input/output measurements of the unknown system, the behavior of the system is learned based on the collected dataset, and thus the constructed non-parametric predictive model can be used to determine the optimal control actions.
+This non-parametric predictive control framework alleviates the heavy computational burden commonly encountered in the optimization procedures typically in alternate methodologies requiring open-loop input/output measurement data collection and parametric system identification.
+The proposed data-driven approach is also shown to preserve good robustness properties.
+Finally, a multi-UAV system is used to demonstrate the highly effective outcome of this promising development.